 - Guidelines for working groups and special interest groups

-- Guide to setting up your special interest or working group
+- Guide to setting up your special interest group

 - Guidelines for contributing to the CSCCE blog